CloudLabsAI-Azure/Azure-HPC/Azurehpclabguide-02.md

 ### Task 1: Build OPM

-1. In the browser window displaying the Code Server, in the Terminal pane, from the prompt **[clusteradmin@hb120v3-1 ~]$**, run the following command to load Spack modules
+1. In the browser window displaying the Code Server, in the Terminal pane, from the prompt **[clusteruserX@execute-X ~]$**, run the following command to load Spack modules

    ```bash
    module use /usr/share/Modules/modulefiles